Civil Litigation Law

 Launching An Application

-This procedure is generally quicker, but can only be used where there is no factual dispute.
+This procedure is generally quicker and can only be used where there is no factual dispute.
 All the documentary evidence on which a party wants to rely must be attached to the affidavits submitted to court.
 This process is started once the following documents have been issued out of the court and served on the Respondent:

 The Procedure in Court: